inab/OEB_level2_data_migration/NAMING-CONVENTIONS.md

 * [W] An assessment dataset's original id must end with the metrics label of the involved metric, plus challenge original id separator, plus the participant label, plus '_A'.

-* [W] An aggregation dataset's original id must end with 'agg_', plus the labels of the involved metrics, joined by '+'.
+* [W] An aggregation dataset's original id must end with the orig_id separator, plus the aggregation separator plus the orig_id separator, plus labels of the involved metrics, joined by '+'.

 ## TestActions